Krishna-Kudre/DAA-Practicals/README.md

 The 0/1 Knapsack problem was successfully implemented using Dynamic Programming.
 The algorithm gives the maximum possible value within the given capacity and is more efficient than checking every possible combination.

+**Practical 6.
+Implementation of chain matrix multiplication using dynamic programming.**

+**Summary:**
+Chain Matrix Multiplication is used to find the best order for multiplying a chain of matrices.
+Dynamic Programming stores the results of smaller matrix chains and uses them to find the minimum multiplication cost.

+**Conclusion**

+The Chain Matrix Multiplication problem was successfully implemented using Dynamic Programming.
+It finds the multiplication order that requires the minimum number of scalar multiplications, making the matrix multiplication more efficient.

 **Practical 7.
 Implementation of making a change problem using dynamic programming.**

 **Summary:**